lsaa/TheGaming/index.md

 ## Recent Pages

-hang on, I might need to do these manually :p
+hang on, I might need to do these manually :b

+## About me

+Yeah, nah.
+My favorite game is Dark Souls and that's my only personality trait.
+(Terraria is a close second)